 How can you respond to relapse appropriately?

-While some try to justify their relapse, others become overly discouraged if they have a relapse, mistakenly believing that it has destroyed all of their progress toward recovery, and give up.
-But a relapse doesn’t negate all their efforts toward recovery.
+While some try to justify their relapses, others become overly discouraged and give up if they relapse, mistakenly believing that they have destroyed all of their progress toward recovery.
+But relapsing doesn’t negate all their efforts toward recovery.
 Progress may still be happening in other ways, such as their honesty about their challenges or the frequency or intensity of their relapses.
 They need to learn from their mistakes, correct them, and press forward.
-Our encouragement and support is vital in this process.
+Our encouragement and support are vital in this process.
 Our loved ones need us to acknowledge the progress they are making and to help them continue toward recovery.
-While we cannot discern if they have fully repented or not, we can testify that the Lord wants to forgive them and that there is still hope, and we can encourage them to work with their ecclesiastical leader, support people, and others who can best assist them.
+While we cannot discern if they have fully repented or not, we can testify that the Lord wants to forgive them and that there is still hope, and we can encourage them to work with their ecclesiastical leaders, support people, and others who can best assist them.
 Successful recovery is possible for those who are humble and exercise faith in Jesus Christ as they continue to work through their challenges and make lasting changes in their lives.